Benefits of Essential Oils for Anxiety

 - Atomizing diffusers, also called nebulizers

-After your bathtub is filled, add up to 10 drops of the essential oil; anxiety will diminish soon as you soak in the water.
+After your bathtub is filled, add some of the essential oil (check the label for directions).
 You can also dilute the essential oil in carrier oil like almond oil or coconut oil before adding it to your bath.
-This is especially helpful if you have sensitive skin.
+This may be helpful if you have sensitive skin.

 Using essential oils topically, also called dermal application, simply means rubbing it onto your skin.
 Massaging essential oils into your skin adds an extra element of relaxation.
-Use carrier oil like jojoba or rosehip oil and add 10 to 12 drops of essential oil.
+Use carrier oil like jojoba or rosehip oil and add some essential oil (check the label for directions).
 Then massage it on your skin or have a massage therapist use it on your skin as they give you a massage.
 You can also make a moisturizing lotion by mixing unscented lotion and a few drops of essential oil.
 Rub it on your skin as you would any moisturizing lotion.

 There's been a lot of debate over whether or not essential oils should be taken internally.
-People swallow other oils, like fish oil, for anxiety and never worry about their safety.
-However, not a lot of research has been done to find out if ingesting essential oils is safe.
-No research has proven that it's unsafe, but that isn't necessarily enough to make most people feel comfortable with taking them in orally.
+There is a lack of research that has demonstrated the safety of ingesting essential oils.
+There isn't research that demonstrates that it is unsafe, but most people don't feel comfortable taking them orally.

-Essential oils are mostly relatively safe.
+Essential oils are considered safe for most people.
 However, there are a few things you need to remember.
 First, if you're pregnant, nursing, or exposing an infant or child to the essential oil, start by talking to your physician or your child's pediatrician.
+Using essential oil around pets may result in pets having reactions to the oils.

 Second, if you're applying an essential oil to your skin, test the oil on a small section of skin before you spread it on larger areas.
 This helps you avoid allergic reactions and side effects.
 Another way to minimize the risk is to dilute the oils with carrier oil or in water.
-And, of course, always use the oils in the recommended way.
+And, of course, always use the oils in the way the manufacturer's label recommends.

 Bergamot oranges are the source for bergamot essential oil.
-Their citrus scent has been shown to help relieve anxiety.
-Use the cotton pad or handkerchief method and inhale this oil slowly.
+Their citrus scent may help relieve anxiety.

 Chamomile is a popular herbal remedy that's often used as a tea for its relaxing qualities.
 It's also made into essential oil that you can mix with carrier oil and rub on your skin or add to your bath.

 Sandalwood is a type of aromatic wood that's often used for aromatherapy.
-Sandalwood is also made into essential oils for stress and anxiety.
-It promotes a feeling of peacefulness and harmony.
-You can use it on your skin, in a diffuser, or by inhaling it.
+Sandalwood is also made into essential oils thought to help with stress and anxiety.

-An ylang ylang is a tree that grows in Malaysia and the Philippines.
-Its yellow flowers are used to make an essential oil that helps with anxiety and other conditions.
-It's a good oil to use if you're under a lot of stress.
-Use it topically or diffuse it into your room.
+An ylangylang is a tree that grows in Malaysia and the Philippines.
+Its yellow flowers are used to make an essential oil that is believed to help with anxiety and other conditions.

-Another of the essential oils for stress and anxiety is made from the herb called clary sage.
-This oil impacts the dopamine system in the brain and creates a sense of calm.
-Some say it even boosts your self-confidence.
-Inhale it from your wrists or the bottle, diffuse it, or add it to your bath for best results.
+Another of the essential oils people use for stress and anxiety is made from the herb called clary sage.
+This oil is believed to impact the dopamine system in the brain and create a sense of calm.

-Frankincense essential oil is known to relieve anxiety as well as pain.
+Frankincense essential oil is thought to relieve anxiety as well as pain.
 It comes from the Boswellia tree native to Somalia.
-It can be diffused or added to a bath to promote calm and a sense of wellbeing.

 Sweet basil is from the same family as holy basil.
 Sweet basil is the one people often use in cooking.
-While it relieves anxiety very well, it isn't as sedating as many anxiety medications.
-Inhale sweet basil or use it in an aromatherapy diffuser.
+It is thought to help with anxiety.

 A grassy plant from India is the source of vetiver essential oil.
-This oil promotes relaxation and relieves anxiety.
-Use it as massage oil or in a diffuser.
+This oil may promote.

 Patchouli has been used for a very long time in ayurvedic medicine to relieve anxiety and stress.
-Most users find it very calming and relaxing when inhaled or diffused.
+Users find it very calming and relaxing when inhaled or diffused.

 What About an Essential Oil Blend for Anxiety?

 While each type of oil may be beneficial on its own, many people find even greater relief with essential oil blends for anxiety.
-Combining two or more oils can create a synergistic effect that is more helpful than one type of oil.
+Combining two or more oils can create a synergistic effect.
 Here are some of the most popular blends:

 - Lavender, lemon, and clary sage essential oils